The water distribution system is an example of a system described in UML and that a system can be described by its observed properties.

 We installed a simple drainage system into the soil for run-off water but as we live in a built-up area, were obliged to connect our house to the waste treatment system, rather than use a cesspit.
 So I started thinking about what happens to our water behind the scenes and developed three UML diagrams to describe the observed process.

-The first diagram is a simile of a use case diagram which aims to include the principal actors and processes involved in the water treatment and usage cycle.
+The first diagram is a use case diagram which aims to include the principal actors and processes involved in the water treatment and usage cycle.

 It identifies five main activities:

-* Water storage – water is stored in the sea, on land, in waterways and reservoirs
+- Water storage in the sea, on land, in waterways and reservoirs

-* Distribution of water to the users and away from users
+- Distribution of water to and away from users

 The use case diagram identifies the significant actors.
 Use cases and processes are interchangeable, but a use case might be viewed differently by different actors.

-The second is an activity diagram which identifies the main activities involved in the system.
+The second activity diagram identifies the main activities involved in the system.

 The three main activities that water encounters, therefore, are its storage, usage and cleaning to return to the start of the cycle.
 Environmental consequences exist depending on the quality of the cleaning system.